yanivnizan/knowledge-base/src/documents/android/store/Store_Model.html.md

 Use `giveVirtualItem` when you want to give your user something and get nothing in return.
 (If you want to give something and get something in return, you need to use `buy`).
 Use `takeVirtualItem` when you want to take something from your user, for example in the case of a refund.

-Every virtual item has an `itemId`, a unique string that we use to identify the different items.
+Every virtual item has an ID, a unique string that we use to identify the different items.

 ## PurchaseTypes